 - $30 – Snorkel rental for a week.
 On nicer boats, this fee is included in the overall cost of the cruise, so make sure you find out when you're getting quotes.
 Or bring your own.

-- Souvenirs – You'll have a few chances to do souvenir shopping in towns like Punta Ayora, on Santa Cruz Island.
+- Souvenirs – You'll have a few souvenir shopping opportunities in towns like Puerto Ayora on Santa Cruz Island.

 How to Pay

-Ecuador is very much a cash-based economy, so unless you want to pay high fees to pay for your trip with credit, expect that you’ll need to make a few large withdrawals from the local ATM’s.
-The good news is the official currency is the US Dollar.
+Ecuador is very much a cash-based economy, so unless you want to pay high fees to pay for your trip with a credit card, expect to make a few large withdrawals from the local ATMs.

-Depending on your daily withdrawal limit, this may require multiple trips to the ATM and travel office, which is another reason to book your trip in Quito or Punta Ayora.
+Depending on your daily withdrawal limit, this may require multiple trips to the ATM and travel office, which is another reason to book your trip in Quito or Puerto Ayora.

 There should be no fee for paying the airline ticket via credit or debit card.

-As soon as I'd announced my pending cruise to the Galapagos Islands, I started getting questions about how much the trip cost me, both from those who were planning to go, as well as those who'd been.
+As soon as I'd announced my pending cruise to the Galapagos Islands, I started getting questions about how much the trip cost me, both from those who were planning to go and those who'd been.

-I confirmed my spot on the cruise 4 days before it departed.
-Here’s an itemized list of ALL my expenses associated with the trip:
+I confirmed my spot on the last-minute Galapagos cruise four days before it departed.

-- $1,550 – 8-day cruise on a (lower level) 1st Class motor yacht.
-First night spent on Eden, with the remaining 6 on Estrella del Mar.
-Rate includes transport between the airport and yacht on Galapagos, snorkel equipment, 7 night on-board accommodation, and 3 meals a day.
+- $1,550 – an 8-day cruise on a (lower level) 1st Class motor yacht.
+The first night was spent on Eden, with the remaining six on Estrella del Mar.
+The rate includes transport between the airport and boat on Galapagos, snorkel equipment, 7-night onboard accommodation, and three meals a day.
 Paid in cash.

 - $10 – Quito airport departure / park-related fee.
 Paid in cash.